ahmlvs/react-django-crud-example/README.md

 we will create simple api for users creation, update and delete.

-1. define User in api/models
+1. define Book in api/models

 2. create db from our models
 ```